‘Aaja re e… main toh kab se khadi is dwar,

-The song was lip synced and brought to life on screen by the then superstar, Vaijanthimala.
+The song was lip-synced and brought to life on screen by the then superstar, Vaijanthimala.

 But when this song plays, it is just the melodious voice of Lata Mangeshkar that jingles through the senses.

-The movie, the performing actors, every other information and clatters of the mind are simply put to rest as the song plays.
+The movie, the performing actors, and every other information and clatters of the mind are simply put to rest as the song plays.

-The only thing that comes in front of our eyes is the smiling face of Lata Mangeshkar as her voice keeps pouring sweetness into our ears, hearts and souls.
+The only thing that comes in front of our eyes is the smiling face of Lata Mangeshkar as her voice keeps pouring sweetness into our ears, hearts, and souls.

-And not only this one song, it is the same with - ‘Ajeeb daastan hai yeh,’ ‘Mohe panghat pe nandlal’, ‘Aap ki nazron ne samjha’... and the countless number of songs sung by Lata Mangeshkar.
+And not only this one song, but it is also the same with - ‘Ajeeb daastan hai yeh,’ ‘Mohe panghat pe nandlal’, ‘Aap ki nazron ne samjha’... and the countless number of songs sung by Lata Mangeshkar.

 Can an artist rise above everything in such a manner?
-Is that the might of voice that can make a song immortal, ageless and as mesmerizing even after seven decades as it was at the time of its release?
+Is that the might of voice that can make a song immortal, ageless, and as mesmerizing even after seven decades as it was at the time of its release?